UK Prince Harry and Duchess Meghan expecting second child | DW | 14.02.2021

 For Harry's grandmother, Queen Elizabeth II, the baby is set to be her fifth great-grandchild.

+A Buckingham Palace spokesman said on Sunday that the queen and her husband, Prince Philip, as well as Harry's father, Prince Charles, and the whole family were "delighted" and wished the couple well.

-Harry, 36, and Meghan, 39, stepped back from royal duties in January 2020 and moved with their first son Archie to Southern California to live a more independent life and escape the British media, which they accuse of being intrusive and often racist.
+Harry, 36, and Meghan, 39, stepped back from royal duties in early 2020 and moved with their first son, Archie, to the US state of California to live a more independent life and escape the British media, which they accuse of being intrusive and often racist.

 Because of the pandemic, they are currently unable to travel to the UK.

-Such legal action has drawn criticism from some as being incongruent with some of their high-profile projects that put them well in the public eye.
+Such legal actions have drawn criticism from some as being incongruent with some of their high-profile projects that require attention from the public.
 These include a Spotify podcast featuring a brief appearance by Archie.

 mm/mkg (AFP, dpa, Reuters)